IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Example:
 Generally, pseudonymous identifiers cannot be simply reverse engineered.
 Some early approaches took approaches such as simple hashing of IP addresses, but these could then be simply reversed by generating a hash for each potential IP address and comparing it to the pseudonym.

-Example: There are also efforts for application layer protocols, like Oblivious HTTP, {{draft-ietf-ohai-ohttp/}}, that can separate identifiers from requests.
+Example: There are also efforts for application layer protocols, like Oblivious HTTP, {{draft-ietf-ohai-ohttp}}, that can separate identifiers from requests.

 Impacts: